Rashek-R/AWS/README.md

 ### Final Result:

-The EBS volume successfull attached to the linux instance
+The EBS volume successfully attached to the linux instance

 ![image](https://github.com/Rashek-R/AWS/assets/134732001/560374a8-31c6-41e9-a656-2397afefc4c2)